nickfilerman/DiscordScoresBot/README.md

 ## Keep it Running

 Find your own way to keep the discord bot running.
-There are services to do this for you for cheap, I personally use a Raspberry Pi with the following bash command for simplicity
+There are services to do this for you for cheap, You can use the provided Dockerfile if you would like.
+I personally use a Raspberry Pi with the following bash command for simplicity

 ```
 botStart() {